Behavioral Health Clinic

 - Bachelor of Science in Human Services, University of Wisconsin-Superior

-- Special training in White Bison’s Wellbriety Mending the Broken Hearts grief and loss curriculum and in Peacemaking (Mediation)
+- Special training in White Bison’s Wellbriety Mending the Broken Hearts grief and loss curriculum and Peacemaking (Mediation); Naloxone Trainer through the Narcan Direct Program

 Sharálaneé enjoys working with women and adolescents.
 She has previously worked in child protection social work, preschool education, youth prevention, and provided in-home mental health support and social skills training to children.
 She has also served as Tribal Community Liaison and Women’s Recovery Coordinator, in which role she enjoyed facilitating Wellbriety Recovery meetings.
 Sharálaneé is a married mother of five plus one step-child and many we-eh’s.
 Outside of work, her interests include spending time with family, kayaking, river tubing, beadwork, singing, gardening, and being outdoors.